-- 1.10 All personal data collected from participants by Ofgem will be processed in accordance with the General Data Protection Regulations 2018.
+1.12 All personal data collected from participants by Ofgem will be processed in accordance with the General Data Protection Regulations 2018.
 Ofgem is a public authority and must protect the public funds we handle, so we may use the information you have given us to prevent and detect fraud.
 As part of this process, your information may be supplied to a third party that conducts ID verification and bank account validity checks.
 We may also share this information, for the same reasons, with other government organisations involved in the prevention and detection of crime.
-Please note that some personal data will be shared with the Department of Business, Energy and Industrial Strategy (BEIS) for the purpose of monitoring the scheme, and that where appropriate, BEIS may share that data with the Devolved Administrations - 1.11 For information on the policy context, an overview of the RHI, the role of Ofgem and government, and Ofgem's key functions, please see Volume 1 of the guidance.
+Please note that some personal data will be shared with the Department of Business, Energy and Industrial Strategy (BEIS) for the purpose of monitoring the scheme, and that where appropriate, BEIS may share that data with the Devolved Administrations

-&lt;sup>1 The Renewable Heat Incentive Scheme Regulations (Northern Ireland) 2012, as amended
+2 The Renewable Heat Incentive Scheme Regulations (Northern Ireland) 2012, as amended